top of page

 When is Tulip Time?

 Tulip Time in Pella is always the first Thursday, Friday, and Saturday in May.
-In 2024, the festival will be May 2, 3, and 4.
+In 2026, the festival will be May 7, 8, & 9.

 How can I order tickets for the Festival?

-Tickets are not required to get into the festival, but they are required for grandstand shows, museum tours, and City tours.
-Tickets are available "at the gate" for all activities, or you can purchase them online when we get closer to the festival.
-Please note that tickets are not refundable.
+Tickets are not required to get into the festival, but they are required for grandstand shows, museum tours, and historic city wagon tours.
+Tickets are available at the gate for all activities, or you can purchase them online beginning in early spring.
+Please note that tickets are not refundable or exchangeable.

 When will the tulips be at their prime?